 I've been hearing a lot about lentil and potato soup lately.
-My friend Liz blogged about her's recently, and my mom mentioned that she had some good Lentil Potato soup at a cafe in Maryland.
-Plus, I had a bunch of red lentils left over from my Mulligatawny Soup Mix foray at Christmas.
-So it only seemed appropriate on the eve of *another* Portland snow storm, to make some Lentil Soup.
+My friend Elizabeth blogged about her's recently, and my mom mentioned that she had some good lentil potato soup at a cafe in Maryland.
+Plus, I had a bunch of red lentils leftover from my Mulligatawny Soup Mix foray at Christmas.
+So it only seemed appropriate on the eve of *another* Portland snow storm, to make some lentil soup.

 Now for the easy part- I added bay leaves, fresh thyme, salt and pepper, and about 6 cups of chicken stock (homemade!).
 I brought it all up to a boil and then reduced to a simmer until the potatoes and squash were tender.
 Oh, and towards the end, I remembered that I intended to add some diced tomatoes.
 But I didn't want to just dump in a whole 14 oz can, after my chicken broth tasted so yummy.
 So I added about 1/3 of a can (tomatoes and their juice).